m8pple/arch2-2016-cw/README.md

 XOR   |  Bitwise exclusive or                     | 1  X
 XORI  |  Bitwise exclusive or immediate           | 2  XX

-This is not quite an exhaustive list of MIPS-1 instructions (as was originally sort of implied).
-Some were deliberately left out for teaching purposes, while others are not as important and tend to penalise people for making the same mistakes in multiple places.
+This is a not-quite an exhaustive list of MIPS-1 instructions.
 Any instruction not covered in this list will not be tested as part of the assessment, and any implementation defined behaviour is fine (return an error, or actually implement